-Most of us take “sustainability” to be a pretty compelling and important objective, but what does this term really mean?, and what exactly is required to achieve it?
+Most of us take “sustainability” to be a pretty compelling and important objective, and this is an often requested feature in building design, but beyond all the marketing hype and virtue signaling, what does this term really mean?, and what exactly is required to achieve it?

 Sadly, “sustainability” is rather an abused and emotionally loaded concept – with many different people using it to serve different and often quite contradictory agendas, and as a result, there are many definitions for the word.

 This Wikipedia article gives an overview of the problem.
 To most of us though, at first take, any intuitive plain English definition would probably describe the capacity of our environment to be maintained or to remain unchanged indefinitely under the effects of some human activity.

 “Sustainability”=environment will remain unchanged if an activity occurs?